Esri/deep-learning-frameworks/README.md

 Requirements
 ------------

 Most of the packages included in the Deep Learning Libraries installer will work out of the box on any machine configuration.
 For example, PyTorch optionally can take advantage of a GPU, but will fall back to running its calculations on the CPU if a GPU is not available.
-However, GPU computation is significantly faster, and some packages such as TensorFlow in this distribution only will work with a supported GPU.
+However, GPU computation is significantly faster, and some packages such as OpenCV in this distribution only will work with a supported GPU.
 CUDA, or Compute Unified Device Architecture, is a general purpose computing platform for GPUs, a requirement for current GPU backed deep learning tools.

  GPU requirement | Supported
  -----|---------------------